Benazir023/QVI_CustomerAnalytics2/README.md

 •	Pair 77/233 – sales performance in trial store 77 was significantly different from that in control store 233 for 2 out of the 3 trial months.
 Same case applied to the customer assessment.
 •	Pair 86/155 – sales performance in trial store 86 wasn’t significantly different for 2/3 trial months.
 However, the number of customers is significantly higher in 3/3 months of the trial period.
 •	Pair 88/237 – Total number of customers was significantly high in 1/3 of the trial months i.e March.

-In conclusion, there was an overall increase in sales during the trial period in stores 77 & 86.
+**In conclusion**, there was an overall increase in sales during the trial period in stores 77 & 86.
 Trial in store 88 didn’t bear much fruit & we can check with Julia, our client, to see if the implementation was different in store 88.